Superrehtard/old_diaspora_wiki/hashtags.md

 ### Top Tags on JoinDiaspora.com

-**Tag (People+Followers) Date**
+**\#Tag (People+Followers) Date**
 This page searches on JoinDiaspora.com.
-Ratings are based on number of 'People' (those who declare a tag as one of their 5 profile tags) PLUS 'Followers' (total people following a particular tag) ...
+Ratings are based on number of 'People' (those who declare a tag as one of their 5 profile tags) PLUS 'Followers' (total number of people following a particular tag) ...

 ---